 Pick any measure of Apple’s (AAPL) profitability you want and it will point you toward one conclusion: the business is a licence to print money.
-The business of selling iPhones, Macs, iPads, Apple Watches and assorted services (e.g. Apple’s cut from App Store sales, TV shows downloaded on iTunes, and so on) has generated $330,000m worth of free cash flow for Apple over its last six financial years.
+The business of selling iPhones, Macs, iPads, Apple Watches and assorted services (e.g. Apple’s cut from App Store sales, TV shows downloaded on iTunes, and so on) has generated $330b worth of free cash flow for Apple over its last six financial years.
 The figure is so astonishing that I had to triple check it.
 Remember, this is cash left over solely to return directly to shareholders, pay off debt, buy other businesses or else just accumulate in bank accounts across the world until the company figures out what to do with it.
 (In reality Apple has plowed around $170b into longer-term investments like corporate bonds).

-Despite the above there is a recurring annoyance that regularly crops up in Apple stock discussions: valuation.
+Despite the above, there is a recurring annoyance that regularly crops up in Apple stock discussions: valuation.
 It has become an established fact that Apple stock regularly trades ‘cheap’.
 What do I mean by that?
 Well, let’s just compare Apple to some of its peers in the tech sector.
 Amazon, for example, currently sports an enterprise value to EBITDA ratio of around 30.
 Alphabet (the holding company that owns Google) sports an EV-to-EBITDA ratio of around 19.
 Microsoft’s clocks in at 15.
 Facebook stock, despite losing a quarter of its value over the past six months, still trades at an EV-to-EBITDA of 13.
 Apple, in contrast, sports a current EV-to-EBITDA value of just 9.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!